Ready to buy? Shop Avocado mattresses

 The Zenhaven features a flippable design with two different firmness levels to choose from.
 The Gentle Firm side is firm (7), while the Luxury Plush side is medium soft (4).
 The mattress is wrapped in a GOTS-certified cotton cover and features a layer of breathable GOTS-certified New Zealand wool on each side.

 Saatva has designed the Zenhaven with four layers of latex in total.
-The mattresses utilizes natural Talalay latex, which has a lighter, springier feel than Dunlop.
+The mattresses utilizes natural Dunlop latex, which has a lighter, springier feel than Dunlop.
 Although it’s not organic, the latex is certified by the Rainforest Alliance as well as OEKO-TEX Standard 100.

-The firm side is made using firmer Talalay latex, while the soft side uses softer Talalay latex for a plusher and more conforming feel.
+The firm side is made using firmer latex, while the soft side uses softer latex for a plusher and more conforming feel.
 Both comfort layers feature five separate zones with enhanced lumbar support, and pincore holes that increase airflow to minimize overheating.
 In the support core, denser layers of latex provide durable spinal support.

 Budget is one of the most important requirements for many shoppers.
 While cheaper options may be tempting, low-quality materials may cause irritation or deteriorate quickly.
 Quality materials tend to be more durable, and may provide more years of healthier rest.